apache/nuttx/configs/lm3s6965-ek/README.txt

 ^^^^^^^^^^^^^^^^^^^

-  Here are some notes about using the Luminary Ethernet boot-loader built into the Eagle-100 board.
+  Here are some notes about using the Luminary Ethernet boot-loader built into the Stellaris LM3S6965 Evaluation Kit.

   Built-In Application:

   - The board has no fixed IP address but uses DHCP to get an address.
-    I used a D-link router; I can use a web browser to surf to the D-link web page to get the address assigned by
+    I used a D-link router; I can use a web browser to surf to the D-link web page to get the address assigned by DHCP.

-  - Then you can use this IP address in your browser to surf to the Eagle-100 board.
+  - Then you can use this IP address in your browser to surf to the evaluation board.
 It presents several interesting pages -- the most important is the page called "Firmware Update".
-That page includes instructions on how to download code to the Eagle-100.
+That page includes instructions on how to download code to the evaluation board.

   - After you burn the first program, you lose this application.
-Then you will probably be better off connected directly to the Eagle-100 board or through a switch (The router caused problems for me during downloads).
+Then you will probably be better off connected directly to the Stellaris LM3S6965 Evaluation Kit or through a switch (The router caused problems for me during downloads).

   Using the Ethernet Bootloader: